Maikon/personal_blog/_posts/2014-06-03-polymorphism.md

  #=> Goose quack here!
 {% endhighlight %}

 The `Goose` class inherits from the `Duck` class and we have two different objects that respond to the same message but return different results.
-In this scenario, the benefit might not be very clear but you can below why this a useful concept.
+In this scenario, the benefit might not be very clear but you can see below why this a useful concept.

 ###### Duck Typing
 Often when people describe polymorphism or the general concept of it, they will say *"if it walks like a duck and it talks like a Duck, then treat it as a Duck"*.